Above:

 An ESL is a push/pull motor consisting of a thin, conductive Mylar diaphragm suspended in an electric field between two conductive screens called stators.

-A high-voltage DC power supply puts a bias voltage on the diaphragm which is reacted on by AC voltages applied to the stators.
+A high-voltage DC power supply applies a bias voltage on the diaphragm, which is reacted on by AC voltages applied to the stators.

 The music output from an audio amplifier, routed thru a voltage step-up transformer, applies the driving AC voltages to the stators, and the ultra-light diaphragm responds with exquisite fidelity.